mandalaoui/Netfilm/README.md

 4. Did the fact that the input/output comes from sockets instead of the console require you to touch code that should be "closed to changes but open to extension"?

-    -	Yes, we changed the using of Cout and buffers, to a new class named – ClientHandle so it will be in charge of "translating" the input from the client to a  and to send the correct response from the         server.
+    -	Yes, we changed the using of Cout, to a new class named – ClientHandle so it will be in charge of "translating" the input from the client to a and to send the correct response from the server.

     -	From now on, the input/output will be managed by outside.